datwiz/dbt-snapshot-metadata/README.md

 ## Enhancing the default Snapshot
-Modify the default dbt snapshot behaviour by overriding the [dbt snapshot materialization macros](https://github.com/dbt-labs/dbt-core/tree/main/core/dbt/include/global_project/macros/materializations/snapshots). dbt enbles customisation of macros using the following resolution or search order:
+Modify the default dbt snapshot behaviour by overriding the [dbt snapshot materialization macros](https://github.com/dbt-labs/dbt-core/tree/main/core/dbt/include/global_project/macros/materializations/snapshots). dbt enbles macros to be overriden using the following resolution or search order:
-* locally defined macros in the project's ./macros directory
+1. locally defined macros in the project's ./macros directory
-* macros defined in additional dbt packages included in the project `packages.yml` file
+2. macros defined in additional dbt packages included in the project `packages.yml` file
+3. dbt adaptor specific macros
-* dbt provided macros
+3. dbt provided default macros

-To inject additional snapshot metadata fields into in snapshot tables override the following two default macros:
+To inject additional snapshot metadata fields into snapshot tables override the following two default macros:
 * `default__build_snapshot_table()` creates the snapshot table on first run
 * `default__snapshot_staging_table()` stages in the inserts and updates to be applied to the snapshot table

-To update fields on an snapshot update override the following default macro:
+To update fields on snapshot update override the following default macro:
 * `default__snapshot_merge_sql()` performs the MERGE/UPSERT

-Note that if the dbt database adaptor implements customised versions of these macros, then update the adaptor specific macro accordingly.
+Note that if the dbt database adaptor implements adaptor specific versions of these macros, then update the adaptor specific macro accordingly.
 For example the [dbt-spark](https://github.com/dbt-labs/dbt-spark/blob/main/dbt/include/spark/macros/materializations/snapshot.sql) adaptor overrides the dbt `default__snapshot_merge_sql()`